-We can notice a certain similarity the maps in fig.1a, b.
+In fig. 2c,d the maps of dynamical regimes of respectively the system (4) and the system (5) at C = -0.1, D = -0.53, E = -0.6, F = 0.19 are constructed.
 At small values of the delays both systems have chaotic attractors (black areas in the figures).
-With an increase of the delay values the region of chaos is replaced by the region of periodic regimes (light-grey areas in the figures).
+With an increase of the delay values the region of chaos is replaced by the region of periodic regimes.
 Then again chaos arises in the system.
 Further this area is replaced by the area of limit cycles.